nanofuzz/nanofuzz-study/Tutorials/tutorial-autotest.md

 Inside the AutoTest window, change some of the parameters such as `Minimum` and `Maximum` values and click `Test` to observe how your choices change the inputs to the function.

-Click the `More options` button.
-Change the number of tests or the maximum runtime.
-Click `Test` to observe how the number of tests and the tool's runtime changes.
+Click the `Pin` button beside a couple tests.
+Click `Test` again.
+Notice that all `Pinned` tests you selected are saved and float to the top so they are easy to find.

 ## Conclusion

 Unit testing with AutoTest is as simple as clicking `AutoTest` and then clicking `Test`.
+Then `Pin` any interesting tests you find.

 > **Tip**: When encountering a new function to test, immediately start AutoTest and run it with the default settings to get familiar with the function under test.